jandrei/problem-node-sass-case/README.md

 # problem-node-sass-case
 project to help fix a problem

-To run this just need the commands above
+To run this just need the commands below

 npm install